JD-Jaramillo/weather-dashboard/README.md

 # weather-dashboard
 Weather dashboard that contains weather data for cities, built using third party API's.
+The user enters a city name in the search field, then the app displays the current weather conditions in that city, inlcuding temperature, humidity, and UV index.

 ## Table of Contents